NunoSempere/nunosempere.com/index.md

 ### Highlights

 1. [Estimating value](https://forum.effectivealtruism.org/s/AbrRsXM2PrCrPShuZ): How do we get to expected value calculations?
-2. [Forecasting Newsletter](https://forecasting.substack.com/): What is up in the world of forecasting?
+2. [Consulting](https://nunosempere.com/consulting/): Do you want to pay me well to produce value in the world?
 3. [Metaforecast](https://metaforecast.org/): A search engine for probabilities

 ### Readers might also wish to...